Copy testing

-Copy testing is a specialized field of marketing research, that determines an advertisement's effectiveness based on consumer responses, feedback, and behavior.
-Also known as pre-testing, it might address all media channels including television, print, radio, outdoor signage, internet, and social media.
+Copy testing is a specialized field of marketing research that determines an advertisement's effectiveness based on consumer responses, feedback, and behavior.
+Also referred to as pre-testing, it might address all media channels including television, print, radio, outdoor signage, internet, and social media.
+Research has also examined how copy testing can be incorporated into the selection of advertising campaigns.
+A 2016 study proposed a procedure in which multiple alternative campaigns are generated, screened using pretests with known reliability and validity, and then compared to select the most promising campaign.
+The approach incorporates both expected campaign profitability and the risk associated with variation in campaign outcomes, and suggests that testing a larger set of alternatives can improve the expected returns from advertising.

 Automated Copy Testing is a specialized type of digital marketing specifically related to digital advertising.
 This involves using software to deploy copy variations of digital advertisements to a live environment and collecting data from real users.
 These automated copy tests will generally use a Z-test to determine the statistical significance of results.
 If a specific ad variation out performs the baseline in the copy test, to a desired level of statistical significance, this new copy variation should be used by the marketer.

 Features

 In 1982, a consortium of 21 leading advertising agencies — including N. W. Ayer, D’Arcy, Grey, McCann Erickson, Needham Harper & Steers, Ogilvy & Mather, J. Walter Thompson, and Young & Rubicam — released a public document laying out the PACT (Positioning Advertising Copy Testing) Principles that constitute a good copy testing system.
 PACT states a good copy testing system must meet the following criteria: